radupaunescu2021/testqa/README.md

 Testing techniques should consist of the following

-1 .Functional testing helps uncover critical bugs that can ruin the customer experience ,validating that all features work according to requirements.
+1.Functional testing helps uncover critical bugs that can ruin the customer experience ,validating that all features work according to requirements.

   Critical features that need functional testing include: